 The new electric pod drive will be attached with great precision right here.
-The ship yard guys sure knows how to deal with curves and angles.
+The shipyard guys sure know how to deal with curves and angles.
 See more images

 Last but not least...the rudder on the Smaragd is sometimes just a little too shallow in heavy winds and with lots of sails up there catching it.
-So, we will test a solution with an end-plate attached at the bottom of the rudder blade.
-According to the theory, it should make the water flow better and thereby give the rudder more "power" while heeling.
-We hope it will work and look forward to see the results.
+So, we will test a solution with an endplate attached at the bottom of the rudder blade.
+According to the theory, it should make the water flow better and thereby give the rudder more "power" while healing.
+We hope it will work and look forward to seeing the results.